boredminion/angularattack2016-detectives/README.md

 # [Doug](http://detectives.2016.angularattack.io/)

-SVG is XML and that works great with Angular 2.
 Doug is a tree of vector sprite components.
+He is made of three things.

+* A Typescript file
+* A CSS stylesheet
-There are no images or actual SVG files contained in Doug.
-Each sprite is a Typescript file, a CSS stylesheet and an HTML snippet containing the visual content.
-When Angular2 animation is ready, we'll be adding that into the mix.
+* An HTML5 snippet containing the path information

+> When Angular2 animation is ready, we'll be adding that into the mix.

 ### Links